 Remote Pushbutton Switch

-Outside on the farm, there are things that can damage products.
-Of course there are lightning strikes and near lightning strikes.
-There is dirt, dander, dust and dreck (or that's what my grandmother told us not to step in).
-With storms, flooding, driven rain, ....You may want to buy a replacement part someday.
+Outside on the farm, some things can damage products.
+First, of course, there are lightning strikes and near lightning strikes.
+Second, there is dirt, dander, dust, and dreck (or that's what my grandmother told us not to step in when we were kids).
+You may want or need to buy a replacement part someday.
 You can find the motor and electronic board available to purchase on the website.
 Except for physical damage, it is not likely any other item will ever need replacement.